|

 Irish Sea the Steam Packet tries not to exceed 350 passengers per crossing to

-ensure an adequate level of comfort.
 Ben-my-Chree is powered by, two MaK medium-speed, non-reversible diesel engines, each

 having a maximum continuous rating of 4,32OkW at 600rpm.
 Each main engine